cfpb/capital-framework/src/cf-layout/usage.md

 an optional call to action, and an illustration.
 Its background color is flush with the sides of the screen, and the content is centered with wrapper classes.

-The illustration can be customized by setting the `background-image` property on the `.hero_image` element.
+The illustration can be customized by setting the `background-image` property on the `.m-hero_image` element.

-On small screens (or where media queries are not supported), the text spans the full width of the `.hero_wrapper` and the illustration is displayed underneath.
+On small screens (or where media queries are not supported), the text spans the full width of the `.m-hero_wrapper` and the illustration is displayed underneath.

 For larger screen sizes, media queries are used to position the illustration to the right of the text.

-On desktop, the hero should not exceed 285px in height.
+At the grid's maximum width and above, the hero should not exceed 285px in height.
 The image should be 195px in height to conform to this standard.

 <section class="m-hero">